Lakers build big early lead, cruise past Raptors 110-101

+The Lakers made 18 3-pointers, including seven of their first eight attempts, in a 110-101 win over the Toronto Raptors on Tuesday night.

+“We had high-quality shots, didn’t settle for mid-range, and as a result we hit a high percentage (45%),” Vogel said.

-TAMPA, Fla.
-(AP) — The Los Angeles Lakers built a 34-point lead in the first 20 minutes and cruised to a 110-101 win over the Toronto Raptors on Tuesday night.
+The Lakers built a 34-point lead in the first 20 minutes and were never threatened in the second half.

 Talen Horton-Tucker led seven Lakers in double figures with 17 points.
-Markieff Morris scored 15 before leaving the game with five fouls in the third quarter.
+Markieff Morris scored 15 before leaving the game with five fouls in the third quarter, and Marc Gasol had 13 points and nine rebounds.

+“Some days you make shots, some days you don’t.
+You always have to keep that in perspective,” said Alex Caruso, who made 3 of 4 3-pointers and finished with 13 points.
+“I think we were just playing through whatever they gave us defensively.”

 Pascal Siakam scored 17 of his 27 points in the fourth quarter for Toronto after hitting just 2 of 11 shots in the first half.
+The Raptors were coming off a last-second win over the Washington Wizards.

+“I think we were up against a super-motivated team, to play better than they’ve been playing,” Toronto coach Nick Nurse said.
+“And they saw we were coming off an emotional game last night.
+It’s going to happen sometimes when a team makes a ton of 3s, and you don’t.”

 The Lakers’ Montrezl Harrell and Toronto’s OG Anunoby were ejected with 2:24 left in the first quarter after Dennis Schroder fouled Anunoby’s layup attempt.
 Several players, including Harrell, were involved in an altercation after Schroder and Anunoby squared off.